CroneKorkN/rbcm/README.md

 ## capabilities

 Nodes are defined by calling capabilities.
 Capabilities are methods residing in files in `capabilities/` directory.
-Each capability may have a second incarnation, ending with a bang ("cap!").
-The bang-version is called once on each node if the node called the non-bang-version before.
+Each capability may have a second incarnation with a bang suffix ("cap!").
+The bang version is called once on each node if the node called the non-bang-version before.
 ```
 def ip v4: nil, mac: nil
   # may call further capabilities